RubyJane88/personal-notes-app/README.md

 # Personal Notes App

-A TypeScript + React learning project to build a feature-rich notes application with organization, tagging, and local storage.
+A TypeScript + React project to build a feature-rich notes application.

-## 🎯 Learning Objectives

-- Master HTML, CSS, and React fundamentals
-- Learn TypeScript for type-safe code
-- Build a real, usable application
-- Practice component composition and state management

 ## 🚀 Quick Start